google/closure-templates/documentation/dev/java.md

     may be necessary to get this to compile.

-    If the template has zero parameters you can use `MainTemplates.IndexParams.getDefaultInstance()` as a shortcut.
+    If the template has zero parameters you can use `MainTemplates.Index.getDefaultInstance()` as a shortcut.

 1. Update the invocation of the rendering API.
-Locate the overloaded method in the rendering API that takes a `TemplateParameters` and call it (`MainTemplates.IndexParams` implements `TemplateParameters`).
+Locate the overloaded method in the rendering API that takes a `TemplateParameters` and call it (`MainTemplates.Index` implements `TemplateParameters`).
 For example, you would call the SoySauce rendering API as follows:

     ```java
     soySauce.newRenderer(params).renderHtml();
     ```

-    Note that you don't explicitly pass "template name" in the new API as this information is now contained in the IndexParams class.
+    Note that you don't explicitly pass "template name" in the new API as this information is now contained in the `Index` class.